 After reading the vague vacation ownership tips above, we were hoping to come across a grand exit strategy that’s feasible for disgruntled buyers.
 But we never did.
 According to the news source, “If you want out entirely, the easiest way is to see if your developer or resort operator will take or buy back the timeshare at no cost.
 Some will even offer maintenance-free usage for a few years in return.”

 The article went on to refer readers to a user forum for more information on selling their weekly interval.
 “You can hire a timeshare resale company to help unload the property for a fee,” it read.
 Now the purpose of the article came full circle.
 “For owners who still owe money on their loan, this is one of the few ways to recoup some losses, particularly if the unit is in a desirable vacation destination like Florida,” CNBC claims.
-But how does this help owners exit timeshares?
+But they fail to offer tips on how to list a property effectively as this industry is littered with scams, ultimately costing an owner thousands for failed results in their pursuit to sell a timeshare.

 Reasoning for Doubting Vague Publications For Help.

 Almost every government agency has publicly warned vacation owners about resale companies and scams in the marketplace – especially those that request upfront fees.
 The reality is, the secondary market is extremely risky.
-Promoting hope via dangerous methods is poor advice.
+Promoting hope via dangerous methods is poor advice in our opinion.

 For the most part, a transfer of ownership won’t even be considered by a timeshare resort if the private lending mortgage isn’t paid off in full.
 The fees involved in the transfer itself are also worth mentioning.
-The process is not as simple or affordable as they’re conveying it to be.
+The process may not be as simple or affordable as they are conveying it to be.

 Finding Relief in a Market Full of Devastation.

 At VOC, we’ve taken the time to build a reputable business model that consumers can trust.
-We don’t spend all of our time and money on extensive, overbearing sales pitches.
-In fact, we invest a lot of our resources in sharing the stories of victimized timeshare owners.
+We don’t spend our time and money on extensive, overbearing sales pitches.
+In fact, we invest a lot of our resources in sharing the stories of victimized timeshare owners to prevent others from becoming victims as well.
 At the end of the day, better understanding your experience and current situation helps us point you in the right direction.